potpov/self-driving-ELEGOO-car/README.md

 thread organization:

-thread 1: cruise control
+thread 1: cruise control,
-thread 2: line assist
+thread 2: line assist,
-thread 3: engine control
+thread 3: engine control,
 thread 4: lights control

-each body has three phasis:
+each body has three phases:
-1: syncronization. thread checks if other threads are executing or are waiting and decided if stops or go head.
+1: syncronization. thread checks if other threads are executing or are waiting and decides if it is better to stop or go head.
 2: business logic. thread is executing.
-3: wake up phase. thread checks which threads need to be waken up and wake up one of them according to the following policy:
+3: wake up phase. thread checks which threads need to be waken up and wakes up one of them according to the following policy:

 -engine wakes cruise OR line OR alternately with a RoundRobin approach.
 -line tries to wake engine first.